Stay Informed with Our Investor Brief Series

 Set up or contribute to a custodial account (UGMA/UTMA)

-Grandparents can also contribute to a Uniform Gifts to Minors Act (UGMA) or Uniform Transfers to Minors Act (UTMA) account, which is managed by a custodian (often the grandparent or parent) until the grandchild reaches the age of majority, specified by state law.
+Grandparents can also set up or contribute to a Uniform Gifts to Minors Act (UGMA) or Uniform Transfers to Minors Act (UTMA) account, which is managed by a custodian (often the grandparent or parent) until the grandchild reaches the age of majority, specified by state law.
 While these accounts don’t grow tax-free like 529 plans do, UGMA/UTMA accounts can be used for a wider variety of child-related expenses, which includes education.
-It’s important to note that once the child reaches the age of majority, the UGMA/UTMA assets legally become their property.
+It’s important to note that once the grandchild reaches the age of majority, the UGMA/UTMA assets legally become their property.

 Contribute to a grandchild’s Roth IRA